Attentive multilayer fusion for vision transformers: Method

 \section{Method}

-ViTs learn hierarchical feature representations where early layers capture low-level visual patterns while deeper layers encode high-level semantic concepts \citep{raghu2021vision}.
-Conventional probing methods, which primarily use a model's last layers, may not be optimal for diverse downstream tasks because valuable, task-specific information often resides in intermediate layers.
+ViTs learn hierarchical feature representations, with early layers capturing low-level visual patterns and deeper layers encoding high-level semantic concepts \citep{raghu2021vision}.
+Conventional probing methods, which primarily rely on a model's final layers, may not be optimal for diverse downstream tasks because valuable, task-specific information often resides in intermediate layers.
 This mismatch necessitates adaptive layer selection to better align the model's feature representations with the specific requirements of the downstream task.
 We propose an attention-based fusion mechanism that dynamically weights and combines contributions from different transformer layers, allowing the model to automatically find the most relevant features for each downstream task.

-{\bf Problem Statement.} Consider a ViT encoder with $L$ attention layers processing an input image $x \in \mathbb{R}^{H \times W \times C}$.
+\paragraph{Problem Statement.} Consider a ViT encoder with $L$ attention layers processing an input image $x \in \mathbb{R}^{H \times W \times C}$.
 For each encoder layer $\ell \in \{1, \dots, L\}$, we extract token embeddings $\mZ^{(\ell)} = [\vz^{(\ell)}_{0}, \vz^{(\ell)}_{1}, \ldots, \vz^{(\ell)}_{P}] \in \mathbb{R}^{(P+1) \times d}$ from the intermediate representation after the second layer normalization, where $\vz^{(\ell)}_{0}$ denotes the \texttt{[CLS]} token representation, $\{\vz^{(\ell)}_{i}\}_{i=1}^{P}$ correspond to $P$ patch-level embeddings, and $d$ is the hidden dimension.

 To capture both global and spatial information at each layer $\ell$, we extract two complementary representations, which have been shown to improve performance (see Appx.~\ref{app:ap-token-inclusion}):